 Tabacón was once a tiny, quaint village nestled at the base of Arenal Peak.
 The mountain had been a volcano once, yes, but it hadn’t erupted since 1525 so its history was effectively forgotten.
 In 1968, a class of schoolchildren in Tabacón was given the assignment of drawing a picture of their town.
 When one child labeled the mountain “Arenal Volcano,” the teacher marked it wrong: “Arenal Peak is not a volcano, it’s just a mountain.”
 A few days later, the mountain erupted.
 The entire village of Tabacón and the nearby town of Pueblo Nuevo were wiped out, destroyed by ash and hot gases.
 Although many of the town’s residents fled when the rumbling began, 78 people died.

-Tabacón consists of two sites: a hotel with famously expensive views of the volcano (and an optional wake-up service for guests who want to be informed if the sky clears in the middle of the night to see an eruption), and the expansive hot springs and spa complex across the road and around the corner.
+Tabacón now consists of two sites: a hotel with famously expensive views of the volcano, and the expansive hot springs and spa complex across the road and around the corner.
 The term “hot springs” is not strictly accurate, as the source of the water is an underground river, but the water is heated naturally by the volcano so the net effect is the same.
-The water is channeled into a series of interconnected pools where, because the hot water is mixed with cold water in varying proportions, the temperature ranges from briskly cold to 102°F (39°C).
-Signs next to each pool indicate its temperature, though I can say from experience that some 39° pools are hotter than others.
+The water is channeled into a series of interconnected pools where, because the hot water is mixed with cold water in varying proportions, the temperature ranges from briskly cold to 105°F (41°C).
+Signs next to each pool indicate its temperature, though I can say from experience that some 41° pools are hotter than others.